Use this map to find all places mentioned in the article below.

 Táncsics Street terminates in the northern gate of the Castle Hill.
-Leave the area by weaving your way through Európa Liget to the right of the gate, where trees indigenous to European capitals were planted in 1972.
+Don't leave the Castle Hill before stopping by the tower of the Church of Saint Mary Magdalene.
+It's a most bizarre sight.
+This medieval church was bombed during WWII, but instead of renovating it, the communist leadership decided to just raze its nave.
+The Gothic-style tower still stands, and offers sweeping 360-degree views of Budapest.
+Exit the Castle Hill by weaving your way through Európa Liget to the right of the northern gate.
+The park is lined with trees planted in 1972, each indigenous to a European capital.
 Outside the Castle Hill, but within walking distance is Csalogány 26, a mid-to-high-end restaurant with excellent Hungarian dishes.
 A bit further away is Bambi Eszpresszó, an affordable cafe and bar that dates back to the communist era.
 For trendier vibes, try Déryne Bistro on the other side of the Castle Hill, but within walking distance, or Dang Muoi Pho, a casual Vietnamese restaurant.
-Are you looking to splurge?
-Head to Arany Kaviár restaurant, located very near the Castle Hill's northern gate.
+If you're looking to splurge, head to Arany Kaviár restaurant, very near the Castle Hill's northern gate.

 If you've found this useful, please consider supporting Offbeat.
 Our content is free, so your contributions go a long way toward maintaining and growing the website.